Employment PoliciesAnonymous (not verified) August 18, 2015

 Disciplinary action.
 Violations of these policies could result in disciplinary action, reduced remuneration, or in case of moral turpitude or adequate cause termination.

 Conflict of interest.
 No full-time member of the faculty or administration at the College shall engage in outside employment, whether for extra compensation or not, which would be a conflict of interest with those of the College.
 Please contact the Comptroller′s Office to obtain the required Conflict of Interest Form.

 Printed from: https://handbook.rhodes.edu/employee-handbook/employment-policies/secondary-employment

-Certain public areas of the campus are designated as “smoke-free.”
-Classified as “No Smoking” areas are all interior spaces of all buildings and the exterior space within 50 feet of the entrances to all buildings.
+Certain areas of the campus are designated as non-smoking.
+Specifically, all interior spaces of all buildings and all exterior space within 50 feet of all buildings are designated as “No Smoking”.

 In order for Rhodes to have an environment that is relatively free of pollutants or other substances that may be hazardous to one’s health, members of the campus community are encouraged to direct those who choose to smoke to do so in exterior locations at least 50 feet away from all buildings.

-All residence hall space is non-smoking, including student rooms, social rooms, and hallways.
-E-Cigarettes are not permitted for use in Residence Halls.
+All residence hall spaces are non-smoking, including student rooms, social rooms, and hallways.
+This policy includes e-cigarettes, which are not permitted for use in any buildings.
 A violation of the smoking policy is also a violation of the fire safety policy.